graphcore/examples/tutorials/tutorials/pytorch_geometric/4_small_graph_batching_with_packing/README.md

 Batching small graphs is a crucial step to enable scaling GNNs to use large quantities of data and improve model performance.
 Small graphs have a different structure to other data types so we have to take an alternative approach to batching them.

 Typically, when forming a batch from images or text, the samples are usually concatenated along a new batch axis.
 However, when using PyTorch Geometric for small graphs, a new axis isn't created but instead graphs are stacked side by side.
 This produces a dynamic shape per batch which needs to be accounted for when using IPUs.
-It is possible to pad a batch of these graphs to a maximum size, as seen in the [Small Graph Batching tutorial](https://github.com/graphcore/poppyg/blob/main/examples/tutorials/3_small_graph_batching.md), however this approach can result in a lot of wasted compute on the padded parts of the batch.
+It is possible to pad a batch of these graphs to a maximum size, as seen in the [Small Graph Batching with Padding tutorial](../3_small_graph_batching_with_padding/3_small_graph_batching_with_padding.ipynb), however this approach can result in a lot of wasted compute on the padded parts of the batch.
 There are other ways to improve this inefficiency which we will consider in this tutorial.

 In this tutorial, you will learn how to: